RusokeMarvin/MiniApp/README.md

 # MiniApp
-This is a Simple Word Game and below are the Actions/functionalities required: o Users can input a word and the app checks if it’s a valid word (using a predefined list of words stored in Firebase). o Displays a score based on the number of valid words input by the user. o Provides feedback for correct and incorrect words.
+This is a Simple Word Game and below are the Actions/functionalities required:
+1. Users can input a word and the app checks if it’s a valid word (using a predefined list of words stored in Firebase).
+2. Displays a score based on the number of valid words input by the user.
+3. Provides feedback for correct and incorrect words.